norcalbiostat/AppliedStatistics_notes/docs/random_intercept.md

 $$

 * When $\rho$ is large, a lot of the variance is at the macro level
-* units within each group are very similar
+    - units within each group are very similar
 * If $\rho$ is small enough, one may ask if fitting a multi-level model is worth the complexity.
-* no hard and fast rule to say "is it large enough?", rules of thumb include if it's under 10% (0.1) then a single level analysis may still be appropriate, if it's over 10\% (0.1) then a multilevel model can be justified.
+* No hard and fast rule to say "is it large enough?"
+    - rules of thumb include
+        - under 10% (0.1) then a single level analysis may still be appropriate,
+        - over 10\% (0.1) then a multilevel model can be justified.

 ## Fitting models in R {#fitri}